baltimoreheritage/civil-rights-heritage/_pages/criminal-injustice.md

 # Introduction

-In highlighting the theme of criminal injustice, the National Historic Landmark program Civil Rights Framework notes the history of criminal injustice, police violence and brutality in the United States has “revealed how minority groups were categorized as antisocial and a menace to society.”
+In highlighting the theme of criminal injustice, the National Historic Landmark program Civil Rights Framework notes the history of criminal injustice, police violence and brutality in the United States has "revealed how minority groups were categorized as antisocial and a menace to society."
 African-Americans in Baltimore have fought against discrimination by the police, injustice before criminal courts and juries, and mistreatment within the prison system.
 This theme is closely associated with Baltimore’s police stations, court houses, jails, along with the homes of advocates of criminal justice reform, lawyers, and others.

 Police brutality in Baltimore’s historically African-American neighborhoods has been a near constant challenge since the 1860s.
 Black communities have been **underpoliced** as the police or courts discriminate by not pursuing justice for black victims or not protecting black people in their custody from mistreatment while incarcerated.
 They have also been **overpoliced** with African-Americans particularly subject to police violence and brutality, false arrest, discriminatory sentencing.
 Concerned not just with local issues, however, black Baltimoreans have pushed for fairness in communities around the state particularly in the sustained campaigns against lynching in southern Maryland and the Eastern Shore, and discrimination in the application of the death penalty.